-Area residents named to Iowa Western’s spring 2020 president’s honor roll
+Area residents named to Iowa Western’s Spring 2020 President’s Honor Roll

-The following area students were named to the President’s 2020 Spring Honor Roll:
+The following students from the area were named to the President’s 2020 Spring Honor Roll:

 (0) comments